Destinations Italy Umbria & Le Marche

 Must ordertasting menu, the deer course

-One Michelin star plus a Green Star in a 700-person village on the Sibillini mountains — Enrico Mazzaroni rebuilt the restaurant after the 2016 earthquake and grows or raises most of what's on the plate.
-The first Michelin star ever awarded in the province of Ascoli Piceno; the drive in is theatrical (switchbacks, oak forest, Monte Sibilla in the windshield).
-Lunch is the easier booking; the price-to-quality ratio is among the best in Italy at this level.
+One Michelin star plus a Green Star in a 700-person village up on the Sibillini mountains, where Enrico Mazzaroni rebuilt the restaurant after the 2016 earthquake and now grows or raises most of what's on the plate.
+The drive in is theatrical (switchbacks, oak forest, Monte Sibilla filling the windshield).
+Lunch is the easier booking.

 Montemonaco · Via Isola San Biagio 341 Michelin + Green StarRemote — drive in